 3. The goal: Leave the house alone

 It’s easy to turn mama kangaroo and keep that little one attached to you 24/7.
-But a little absence can only make your mother’s heart grow fonder—and give you a chance to feel like a human again, even if it’s only for a couple of hours.
-One night a month, plan to slip on something pretty, meet up with friends or your parter, and linger over dinner and drinks.
+But absence can only make your mother’s heart grow fonder—and give you a chance to feel like a human again, even if it’s only for a couple of hours.
+One night a month, plan to slip on something pretty, meet up with friends or your partner, and linger over dinner and drinks.

 How to make it happen: Book a sitter for a standing Saturday night once a month for the rest of the year.
-Scheduling in advance will help you stick to your resolution—especially on those nights when you feel like crawling into your pajamas and collapsing onto the couch.
+Scheduling in advance will help you stick to your resolution, especially on those nights when you feel like crawling into your pajamas and collapsing onto the couch.
 (Don’t worry: You can do that all the other days of the month.)

 photo: tookapic via Pixabay